IfA/ifathesis/CONTRIBUTING.md

+# deprecated

+The following Contributing Guide is deprecated.
+The two-branch model was intended to be used in order to provide the example document based on the ifathesis class (master) and to provide an update source (template) for the class file alone that can be incorporated as a remote in derived thesis project.
+This, however, makes the project harder to maintain while there is a better installation option available (Side-by-Side), see Readme.

+# Contributing

 The repository contains two branches: 'template' and 'master'.

 The 'template' branch contains the main files that are necessary for creating a